spyder-ide/spyder-docs/doc/installation.rst

 .. _Gentoo: https://packages.gentoo.org/packages/dev-python/spyder
 .. _openSUSE: https://software.opensuse.org/package/spyder

-Please refer to your distribution's documentation for how to install Spyder.
+Please refer to the links or your distribution's documentation for how to install Spyder.